rlf037/Basic-Neural-Network/README.md

     - `decode` Decodes one-hot or class codes to class labels.
     - `normalize` Scales data between 0 and 1.
     - `split` Splits the data into training and testing sets.

+Training Callbacks:
+    - `early_stoppage` Stops the model if it hasn't improved in x epochs.
+    - `save_weights` Only save the best weights that model recorded.

 - `LoadModel` Loads a saved model's weights & biases to re-use.